stephan-nylinder/module-organising-data-dm-practices/_episodes/103-increasing-findability.md

 Deliberately use "-" and "_" to allow recovery of meta-data from the filenames:

-- "_" underscore used to delimit units of meta-data to be used in searches.
+- "_" underscore is used to delimit units of meta-data to be used in searches.
-- "-" hyphen used to delimit words to increase readability<br> (Compare to an URL slug - www.scilifelab.se/this-is-a-slug).
+- "-" hyphen is used to delimit words to increase readability<br> (Compare to an URL slug - www.scilifelab.se/this-is-a-slug).
 <br>
 <br>